MicrosoftDocs/architecture-center/docs/example-scenario/apps/internal-apim-ase-scenario.md

 Once the above steps are successfully completed, Configure the DNS entries in Godaddy CNAME entries of api.contoso.org and portal.contoso.org with App Gateway’s public DNS name: ase-appgtwy.westus.cloudapp.azure.com and verify if you are able to reach the Dev Portal from Public and are able to test the APIM services APIs using Azure portal

-*It is not a good practice to use same URL for Internal and External Devs for the APIM services (currently in the above demo, both URLs are same).
-If we want to choose to have different URLs for internal and external devs, we could make use of App Gateway WAF v2, which supports http redirection and much more.*
+*It is not a good practice to use same URL for Internal and External endpoints for the APIM services (currently in the above demo, both URLs are same).
+If we want to choose to have different URLs for internal and external endpoints, we could make use of App Gateway WAF v2, which supports http redirection and much more.*

 ## Pricing